acm19/pics/README.md

 ## How It Works

 1. **Validation**: Checks that source and target directories exist.
-2. **Copy**: Copies all JPG and MOV files from source subdirectories to a temporary directory, prefixing filenames with their subdirectory name.
+2. **Copy**: Copies all image files (JPG, JPEG, HEIC) and video files (MOV) from source subdirectories to a temporary directory, prefixing filenames with their subdirectory name.
 3. **Compress** (optional): Re-encodes JPEG files at the specified quality level.
-4. **Organise by Date**: Moves files into date-based directories based on file modification time.
+4. **Organise by Date**: Moves files into date-based directories based on EXIF creation date (falls back to file modification time if EXIF data is unavailable).
 5. **Final Organisation**:
    - Moves MOV files into `videos` subdirectories.
-   - Renames JPG files sequentially (e.g., `2025_12_December_15_00001.jpg`).
+   - Renames image files sequentially while preserving their original extensions (e.g., `2025_12_December_15_00001.jpg`, `2025_12_December_15_00002.heic`).
 6. **Cleanup**: Removes temporary directory.

 ## Configuration Options